|Values are valid only on day of printing.|

 This test is not capable of identifying carriers of GBA mutations.

-Receiver operator curve analysis of 220 controls and 25 patients affected with Gaucher disease yielded an area under the curve of 1.0, permitting the selection of a cutoff value yielding a positive predictive value and negative predictive value of 1.0.
+Receiver operating characteristic (ROC) curve analysis of 220 controls and 25 patients affected with Gaucher disease yielded an area under the curve of 1.0, permitting the selection of a cutoff value yielding a positive predictive value and negative predictive value of 1.0.

 1. Orvisky E, Park J, LaMarca M, et al: Glucosylsphingosine accumulation in tissues from patients with Gaucher disease: correlation with phenotype and genotype.
 Mol Genet Metab 2002;76:262-270